 This is a long essay I wrote back in the Noughties about my path to Buddhism.
-I think when I wrote it I was still practicing Theravadan Buddhism and had not yet been to Brazil and drunk ayahuasca.
+I think when I wrote it I was still practising Theravadan Buddhism and had not yet been to Brazil and drunk ayahuasca.
 Which would explain its rather smug, unruffled tone!
-But nonetheless it has some interesting stuff.
-In the interests of readability I’ve divided it in three.
+But nonetheless, it has some interesting stuff.
+In the interests of readability, I’ve divided it into three.

 Part 1: The Party Ends…

 In a nutshell, I came to Buddhism through meditation and I came to meditation through detoxing after a particularly heavy New Year’s Eve.
 New Years Eve 2000 to be precise, the Mother of all NYEs.
 I’d been in Cape Town and had behaved with narcotic abandon.
 So much so that I had barely registered that beautiful corner of the world and the beautiful friends I’d been holidaying with.

 I guess I wasn’t alone coming back to Earth after that party with a sour taste in my mouth.
 Starting the Millenium afresh seemed suitably auspicious, so I bought myself a little How to De-tox Your Life book and set to.

 No drugs, no booze, no caffeine, no sugar, more raw food, more sprouts, more exercise.
 It seems I was a Jesuit monk in the past since I took to it quite easily.
 After the crushing caffeine-withdrawal headaches and pressure from my party peers had faded, I thought I’d soothe my gym-torn limbs with a little mental moistness and took up point no.88 in the book: Learn to Meditate.